Skip to content

 • Earl Weaver Baseball was the first electronic baseball game to introduce sabermetric stats and analytics, 16 years before the book Moneyball by Michael Lewis popularized analytics in baseball.

-• Coined the term Console Wars, first used in 1987 in Computer Gaming World as Cartridge Wars before the term “console” came into use.
+• Coined the term Console Wars, first used in 1988 in this issue of Computer Gaming World as Cartridge Wars before the term “console” came into use.
 The title “Console Wars” was featured in Don’s presentations at GDC and other events starting in the late 1990s, and was popularized by Blake Harris’ book in 2014.

 • Designed the first fully-automated play-by-email game, Quantum Space (1989-92) on AOL.